-I use three different varieties of pears, with different shapes and colors, for this tart recipe.
+I use three different varieties of pears, with different shapes and colors, for this pear tart recipe.
 It tastes delicious in the same way that peanut brittle tastes delicious.
 The pear and the honey are sweet, and the blue cheese is salty.–Tyler Florence

 LC Sweetly Salty Sipping Note

-Warm Pear and Blue Cheese Tart Recipe
+Pear Tart With Blue Cheese and Honey Recipe

 - Quick Glance

 - Serves 6 to 8

 - 4 pears, unpeeled, stemmed and thinly sliced